Alternative search engines are a great way to boost your marketing efforts. Here are some of our top picks worth exploring.

 Kagi is a little different from the other search engines on this list.
 Typically, search engines are free.
 They can offer their services without a cost because they collect data and advertise.

-Kagi runs with a subscription model — which means advertising isn’t an option.
+Kagi runs with a subscription model, which means advertising isn’t an option.

 However, you can still try to rank organically on this unique platform.

-We’ve seen how subscription models like Netflix took off because some users find the pricing worth it in order to avoid ads.
 This type of user experience for search engines could potentially grow in popularity, and we think it’s worth the time to learn more about the platform.

 6. Ecosia